tgrall/dev-advocate-app/README.md

 ### Installation

-Once you have clone the repository:
+Once you have cloned the repository:

     cd dev-advocate-app